2005 Atlantic hurricane season: Tropical Storm Gert

 A tropical wave, the same that spawned Tropical Storm Franklin, moved off Africa on July 10.
 It tracked west-northwest into the Bay of Campeche on July 23, where it contributed to the development of a tropical depression later that day.
 As convection increased near the center, the depression intensified into Tropical Storm Gert early on July 24.
 The cyclone did not persist long over water, instead moving ashore north of Cabo Rojo, Mexico, with 45 mph winds early on July 25.
 It continued inland, affecting the same areas impacted by Hurricane Emily just days prior, and quickly dissipated over high terrain at the end of that day.

 Gert dropped heavy rainfall, reaching 214.9 mm in San Luis Potosí.
 Gert caused about US$6 million ($60 million 2005 MXN) in damage, and resulted in one fatality in Nuevo León.
-Gert was the earliest seventh named storm until it was surpassed by Tropical Storm Gonzalo in 2020.

 Tropical Storm Harvey

 Tropical Depression Eight formed on August 2 southwest of Bermuda from a tropical wave that left the African coast on July 22.
 The depression strengthened into Tropical Storm Harvey on August 3 while moving northeastward.
 Due to strong wind shear, Harvey initially exhibited subtropical characteristics.
 On August 4, Harvey passed 45 mi south of Bermuda.
 After moving away from the island, Harvey attained peak winds of 65 mph late on August 4 and continued northeastward for a few days, transitioning into an extratropical storm on August 9.
 The storm gradually weakened and eventually dissipated northwest of the Azores on August 14.
-Harvey was the earliest eighth named storm on record before being surpassed by Hurricane Hanna during the 2020 Atlantic hurricane season.

-On Bermuda, Harvey dropped 5.02 in of rainfall at Bermuda International Airport, flooding some roads.
+In Bermuda, Harvey dropped 5.02 in of rainfall at Bermuda International Airport, flooding some roads.
 Sustained winds on the island reached 45 mph.

 Hurricane Irene

 A high-latitude tropical wave led to the genesis of Tropical Depression Nine west of Cabo Verde on August 4.
 It moved to the northwest without much initial development.
 On August 7, the depression strengthened into Tropical Storm Irene, only to weaken into a tropical depression again the next day.
 Irene turned to the west, and later resumed its northwest track.
 It re-intensified into a tropical storm on August 11.
 On August 15, the storm turned to the north, passing between Bermuda and North Carolina.
 On the next day, it strengthened into a hurricane.
 Irene intensified further after turning to the northeast and later east.
 Late on August 16, the cyclone attained peak winds of 105 mph.
 An approaching trough weakened Irene and caused it to accelerate northeastward.
 On August 18, Irene weakened into a tropical storm, and later that day was absorbed by a larger extratropical storm to the southeast of Newfoundland.
 Rip currents near Long Beach, New York killed a 16-year-old boy.
-Irene was the earliest ninth named storm on record before being surpassed by Hurricane Isaias in 2020.